IjzerenHein/react-native-shared-element/README.md

 # react-native-shared-element-transition

-Essential Native Shared element transition Primitives for react-native 💫
+Essential native shared element transition primitives for react-native 💫

+# WORK IN PROGRESS

-## Work in progress
+## Index

 - [Basic usage](#basic-usage)
 - [How it works](#howitworks)